Apply today — you could get a loan for up to $1,300. Applications close Dec. 31, 2024. Explore Emerald Advance® Loan

 • The student must be enrolled or taking courses at an eligible education institution.

-For a full list of requirements that must be met to claim the AOC and LLC, please see IRS Publication 970, Tax Benefits for Education.
+For a complete list of requirements that must be met to claim the AOC and LLC, visit this resource: IRS Publication 970, Tax Benefits for Education.

 Was this topic helpful?